 OPRD offers free camping and day-use parking to Oregon foster parents, guardians and parents who have adopted Oregon foster children.
 The foster children must be present during the park visit.
 Please note this fee waiver is for state parks only.
 If you have any questions about the program or the ID card, please call 1-800-551-6949, Monday-Friday, 8 a.m.-5 p.m. or email us at firstname.lastname@example.org.

-You may camp overnight for free in a tent, RV or standard horse camp site for up to 14 nights in a 30 day period.
+You may camp overnight for free in a tent, RV or standard horse camp site for up to 14 nights in a calendar month.
 Your pass does not apply to yurts, cabins, other special park facilities, or fees charged to drive an extra vehicle to a campsite (the first vehicle driven into a site is free).
-The pass does apply to foster parents and children visiting the 26 parks that charge a day-use parking fee.
+The pass does apply to foster parents and children visiting the 25 parks that charge a day-use parking fee.

 This benefit is valid only when both the pass holder and eligible children are present.

 The pass is available only to foster, guardian and adoptive foster parents certified through the Oregon Department of Human Services (DHS), tribal governments and the Oregon Youth Authority.
 Foster programs from other jurisdictions and from private agencies are not eligible.